PrestaShop/docs/src/content/1.7/development/components/grid/tutorials/work-with-row-actions.md

 }
 ```

-As you see, Grid stores Row actions using a `RowActionCollection` object.
+As shown above, Grid stores Row actions using a `RowActionCollection` object.
 This means that every action needed for Grid must be added to `RowActionCollection` using `add()` method.
 You'll find the list of existing actions in the documentation.

 ## How to add Row actions to a Grid using a module?